napatech/dpdk/ntacc_readme.md

                                          struct rte_mempool *mp)
 ```

-An example of how to use the copy packet function.
+An example of how to use the copy packet function:
 ```
 phdr = mbuf->buf_addr;  // Point to the beginning of the batch buffer for (pack = 0; pack < mbuf->batch_nb_packet; pack++) {